Tengyez/TheDilemma/README.md

 # TheDilemma

-When the world is ending in 7 days, the last question you have is? do we deserve it?
+When the world is ending in 7 days the last question you probably have is, do we deserve it?

 ## Description